Skip to main content

 A. If it can be proven that the constitution of the usufruct was free of charge or if the usufructuary paid taxes in the ISD due to the constitution of the usufruct right

-By inter vivos acts (donation) : obtains returns on real estate capital which, when the gratuity is accredited, are limited to the imputation of the net return provided for in article 85 of the Tax Law during each of the years of duration of usufruct.
+By inter vivos acts (donation) : obtains income from real estate capital which, when the gratuity is accredited, is limited to the imputation of the net income provided for in article 85 of the Law of PIT during each of the years of the duration of usufruct.

 B. By mortis causa: They do not pay IRPF.